groupdocs-viewer/GroupDocs.Viewer-for-Java/README.md

-# GroupDocs.Viewer-for-Java

-This package contains [Examples](https://github.com/groupdocs-viewer/GroupDocs.Viewer-for-Java/tree/master/) for [GroupDocs.Viewer for Java](https://products.groupdocs.com/viewer/java) that will help you in understanding the API's working and writing your own applications.
+# Document Viewer Java Library

-GroupDocs.Viewer for Java is a powerful document viewer API which supports over 140 document types.
+GroupDocs.Viewer for Java is a [Document Viewer API](https://products.groupdocs.com/viewer/java) for Java developers.
+It supports over 140 document types from popular categories such as Microsoft Office, OpenOffice, AutoCAD, Photoshop, Visio, images, metafiles, programming, archives, messages, PDF & more.

-View PDF, DOC, PPT, ODT, OTT, ODP among many other documents in HTML5, Image or PDF modes with fast and high quality rendering.
-Choose your own rendering strategy by processing document page-by-page, entire document at once or a custom pages range.
-Customize document appearance via additional rendering options by adding watermarks, rotating and reordering pages, extracting document text with coordinates and much more!
+View PDF, DOC, PPT, ODT, OTT, ODP among [many other documents](https://docs.groupdocs.com/viewer/java/supported-document-formats/) in HTML5, PDF or image modes with fast and high quality rendering.
+You may also choose your own rendering strategy by processing the document page-by-page, entire document at once or a custom page range.
+API also provides the ability to customize document appearance via additional rendering options to add watermarks, rotate or reorder pages, extract document text and much more!

 <p align="center">
   <a title="Download complete GroupDocs.Viewer for Java source code" href="https://github.com/groupdocs-viewer/GroupDocs.Viewer-for-Java/archive/master.zip">